Train-before-Test Harmonizes Language Model Rankings: Experiments

-\paragraph{Benchmark selection.} We begin our study with the \texttt{lm-eval-harness} package~\citep{eval-harness}, which offers a comprehensive suite of language model benchmarks.
+} \paragraph{Benchmark selection.} We begin our study with the \texttt{lm-eval-harness} package~\citep{eval-harness}, which offers a comprehensive suite of language model benchmarks.
 To accommodate the train-before-test methodology which requires a dedicated training set for fine-tuning, we first identify benchmarks that provide at least 1,000 training examples.
 This yields a total of 37 benchmarks, which we broadly categorize into 28 likelihood-based and 9 generation-based benchmarks.

 Generation-based benchmarks are often computationally intensive to evaluate, as base models typically generate text until reaching their maximum sequence length.
-We select only \texttt{NQ-Open} and \texttt{GSM8K} from the generation-based benchmarks, excluding the remaining seven due to computational constraints.
+These benchmarks are also over-challenging for smaller models with limited parameters, such as \textsc{GPT-2}~\citep{gpt2}.
+Therefore, we select only \texttt{NQ-Open} and \texttt{GSM8K} from the generation-based benchmarks.
 Among the likelihood-based benchmarks, we further exclude six due to observed anomalies during fine-tuning, such as a lack of performance improvement in over 20\% of models.
-See Appendix~\ref{app:data_setting} for additional details.
+See Appendix~\ref{app:data_setting} for details.

 Our final selection consists of 24 benchmarks covering diverse domains and task types.
 These benchmarks are primarily multiple-choice question answering benchmarks, with accuracy as the task metric.
 We categorize all benchmarks by their descriptions, see Table~\ref{tab:benchmark_categories}.
 If a benchmark does not come with a validation split, we randomly allocate 20\% of the training data as the validation set.
 To save computational resources, we cap the number of training data at 50,000, validation data at 1,000, and testing data at 10,000.